tonymays/take-home-challenge/README.md

 be as simple as opening the test file and running the test.
 I choose this method since any tree solution integration with your platform would literally take this path.

+To run this test from the command line, do the following: cd to tree-search directory run go test ./...  -coverpkg=./...

 The package I choose allows you to choose the traverse method whether BFS or DFS.
 So instead of forcing the tree traverse with one or the other, you can establish a choice which provides flexibility, efficiency and the removal of potential technical debt.